Things That Rhyme With Line

 Understanding Rhyme and Rhyme Schemes

 Before we dive into the specific rhymes for "line," let's establish a foundation in rhyming principles.
 Rhyme is the repetition of similar sounds, typically at the end of words or lines in poetry or song.
 The most common type is perfect rhyme, also known as true rhyme or full rhyme, where the vowel sounds and any subsequent consonant sounds are identical.
-For example, "cat" and "hat" are perfect rhymes.
+As an example, "cat" and "hat" are perfect rhymes.

 Perfect Rhymes with "Line"